Cape Kidnappers, Local, Wednesday 12 September, 2018.

 The walk back was pleasant and easy, with the tide well out.
 We said goodbye to Mandy as she cycled off into the distance; she will be heading up north to live and I’m sure this tramp will leave her with fond memories of our club.

-Trampers: Simon Hill, Sue Marshall, Gordon Tapp, Alison Greer, Denise Payne, Victoria Bullock, Lynette Morgan, Tony Pluymers, Robyn Smith and Barry Ridler, Geoff Donkin, Mandy Cunningham and reporter Bruce Hodgson
+Trampers: Simon Hill, Sue Marshall, Gordon Tapp, Alison Greer, Denise Payne, Vic Bullock, Lynette Morgan, Tony Pluymers, Robyn Smith and Barry Ridler, Geoff Donkin, Mandy Cunningham and reporter Bruce Hodgson